Bibi10/Blockchain_Path/README.md

 - Lets go on [remix](http://remix.ethereum.org/)

 2- Dapp Architecture
-Le'ts start designing our application by using the factory pattern.
+Le'ts start designing our application by using the factory pattern to create a marriage contract.
+- Store the contract owner/creator's details
+-

 X - ADVANCE topics